It comes from the word هَجَر or هِجْرًا to literally mean journey, migration, exodus.

 Surah al-Nahl 16:41

-After the migration from Makkah to Madinah, the companions from far and wide, came to Madinah to pledge and gain the reward for migration.
+After the migration from Makkah to Madinah, other believers from far and wide, came to Madinah to pledge their devotion and gain the reward for migration.

 It has been reported on the authority of Mujashi’ b.
 Mas’ud as-Sulami who said: I came to the Prophet ﷺ to offer him my pledge of migration.
 He said: